In the Meantime (Christine McVie album)

 In the Meantime is the third and final solo studio album by the British Fleetwood Mac vocalist and keyboardist Christine McVie, released in 2004 on Koch Records and Sanctuary Records Group.
 It was McVie's first solo recording since 1984, and the first since her departure from Fleetwood Mac.
+The album was distributed on Koch Records in North America and Sanctuary Records throughout the rest of the world.
+Adventure Records also coordinated with both record companies to oversee the album's release.